zendframework/zend-expressive-authorization-rbac/docs/book/v1/dynamic-assertion.md

 and are implemented via the `Zend\Permissions\Rbac\AssertionInterface` of [zend-permissions-rbac](https://github.com/zendframework/zend-permissions-rbac).

-In order to use it, thie package provides `ZendRbacAssertionInterface`, which extends `Zend\Permissions\Rbac\AssertionInterface`:
+In order to use it, this package provides `ZendRbacAssertionInterface`, which extends `Zend\Permissions\Rbac\AssertionInterface`:

 ```php